Brexit: will airlines stop flying?

-With less than a week to go before Westminster's vote on the agreement approved by Brussels, uncertainty still haunts airlines.
-As is the case within several other industries, no one really knows what will happen to air traffic between the EU and Britain in the event of a no-deal Brexit.
-With the possibility of Brexit damaging not only British airlines but also the biggest airlines in Europe, Ryanair, Iberia, Vueling and Lufthansa, the question arises: what are the possible risks or consequences for the airlines and air travel?
+With a little over a fortnight before the United Kingdom is supposed to leave the European Union, uncertainty still haunts several airlines.
+As is the case within many other industries, no one really knows exactly what will happen to air traffic between the EU and Britain in the event of a no-deal Brexit.
+With the possibility of Brexit damaging not only British airlines but also the biggest airlines in Europe - Ryanair, Iberia, Vueling and Lufthansa - the question then arises: what are the possible risks or consequences for the airlines, passengers and air travel in general?

 How will Brexit impact airlines?

-A complete halt to air traffic between the EU and the UK
+Is a complete halt to air traffic between the EU and the UK a possibility?

-The biggest risk is that Britain will find itself outside of the Open Skies agreement by leaving the European Union.
+As mentioned above, the biggest risk is that Britain will find itself outside of the Open Skies agreement by leaving the European Union.
 This agreement allows airlines to connect two cities outside their home country.
-It is through this agreement that EasyJet, a British company, can, for example, operate a flight between Paris and Copenhagen.
+It is through this agreement that EasyJet, a British company, can operate a flight between Paris and Copenhagen.
 EasyJet has started the process of obtaining a European license through a subsidiary in order to safeguard its flights.

-Although British Airways does not operate intra-European flights, the IAG (International Airlines Group) to which it belongs, as well as Iberia, Aer Lingus, Level and Vueling, is based in London.
-This could cause many problems after March 2019 due to the location of its headquarters.
-Some companies, such as EasyJet, have taken the initiative and have already set up new HQs within the EU (Vienna).
+Although British Airways does not operate intra-European flights, it’s parent company - IAG (International Airlines Group) is based in London and also owns Iberia, Aer Lingus, Level and Vueling.
+This could cause many problems after Brexit due to the location of its headquarters and its ownership structure.

 Non-European ownership, a much more serious threat to IAG and Ryanair

-The shareholders of IAG airlines, EasyJet or even Ryanair, the Irish budget-airline, are largely composed of members from outside the European Union.
+The shareholders of IAG airlines, EasyJet and Ryanair are largely composed of members from outside the European Union.
 However, it is essential to have a majority of shareholders from the European Union in order to obtain a European licence.
 It is thanks to this licence that airlines have the right to fly freely wherever they wish within the EU.

 After Brexit, 70% of Ryanair will be owned by non-EU shareholders and it’s the same case for 80% of the IAG.
 It is certainly valid to ask questions about their future.